fatih/vim-go-tutorial/README.md

 ### vimrc improvements

-You can add some shorcuts to make it easier to jump between errors in quickfix
+You can add some shortcuts to make it easier to jump between errors in quickfix
 list:

 ```vim